kubesure/arch-drone/gist.md

 - **Libraries:** OpenCV, `djitellopy`

 #### Implementation Steps
-1. **Setting Up:** We started by setting up the development environment and ensuring the Tello drone was ready for programming.
+1. **Setting Up:** Development environment setup and Tello calibration using [DJI app](https://apps.apple.com/ae/app/tello/id1330559633) .
-   Install the  [DJI app](https://apps.apple.com/ae/app/tello/id1330559633) and calibrate the drone.
-2. **Integrating OpenCV:** Using OpenCV, we developed algorithms for object detection and navigation.
+2. **Integrating OpenCV:** Use OpenCV and develop algorithms for object detection.
-3. **Autonomous Navigation:** Implemented computer vision techniques to allow the drone to navigate and avoid obstacles.
+3. **Autonomous Navigation:** Implement drone navigation through rings.

-##### Broad steps of detection and navigation (refer to launch.py to follow the code path for complete detection navigation)
+##### Broad steps of detection and navigation
 1. Drone takes off
-2. Hovers at a preset Y-axis
+2. Hovers or throttles to Y-axis
-3. Detects the nearest ring (X, Y, Z are found)
+3. Detects next in sequence the nearest colored ring i.e., its X-axis (Roll - left right), Y-axis (throttle up down) and Z-axis(Pitch up down)
-4. Corrects its position on x and y, moves forward z distance through the center of the ring
+4. Corrects its position by rolling, throttling to the detected ring
+5. Pitches forward only to the ring
-5. Repeats Hover, Detect, Correct and Navigate until all rings are over and lands
+6. Repeats Hover, Detect, Correct and Pitch until all rings are passed through and lands
 #####

-##### Object Detection (refer to complete code in launch.py)
+##### Step 1—Main controller—Launch Hover Detect Navigate Loop (refer to complete code in launch.py)
-This code snippet shows launch and hover, detect, correct and move loop
+This code snippet shows the main controller launch, hover, detect, correct and move loop
 ```python
 drone.takeoff()
 navigator.common.hover_time(1)